ut-issl/s2e-documents/Specifications/Disturbance/Spec_MagDisturbance.md

 2. related files
    - MagDisturbance.cpp, MagDisturbance.h : Definitions and declarations of the class
-   - Init_Disturbance.cpp : Interface functions for the initizalization
+   - Init_Disturbance.cpp : Interface functions for the initialization
    - Disturbance.ini : Initialization file

 3. how to use